iwag/java-jersey-restful-server-client-sample/README.md

 <a name="simple_client"></a>
 # Simple Client for CRUD

-We'd like to follow Repository Pattern.
-It gives many benefits so easily to create test case.
+We'd like to follow the [Repository Pattern](https://martinfowler.com/eaaCatalog/repository.html).
+It gives many benefits so easily to create test case and hide some environment specicic details.
 Make all CRUD methods in Repository interface.

 ```java
 interface TaskRepository {